 It is now up to you to apply all that you have learned and experienced inside and outside of the classroom to life beyond USC.
 There are a multitude of things to consider but one of the most relevant is career choice.
 Outlined below are some important career services and resources to help you with your career exploration.

 One of the best ways to learn about careers is to research and explore as much as you can about different careers before you enter the job market.
 There is no limit to how you learn about prospective careers, but we recommend three simple yet effective ways to learn about career opportunities:

 Paid.
 Non-Paid.
 Good.
 Bad.
 All internships are good for your professional development and career prospects.
 Internships provide hands-on work-experience as well as opportunity to observe and participate in workplace culture.
 Internships are an effective way to learn about careers before you apply for and accept job offers.
 Visit the USC Career Center to get started with your internship search.

-Informatiomal internviews provide an inside look at private and public industry by allowing you the opportunity to speak with professionals in a desired field.
+Informational interviews provide an inside look at the private and public industries by allowing you the opportunity to speak with professionals in a desired field.
 Informational interviews help you expand your network of contacts and resources as you build your career and job acumen.
-Connect to the Trojan Network now!
+Connect to the Career Network now!

 Research jobs and careers of interest.
 The following sites provides information on thousands of jobs, careers, and outlook on current and emerging markets:

 U.S. Bureau of Labor Statistics Occupational Outlook Handbook - An occupational handbook that chronicles careers from A-Z

 O*Net Online - A dictionary of over 20,000 occupational titles